capf4bbo/flutter-skill-pill/exercises.md

 1. **Objective:** Understand how a StatefulWidget works and how to update state.

-2. **Description:** Create a StatefulWidget named `AddPrductButton` that is a button with an icon.
-Upon clicking the button, the icon should be replaced with a circular progress indicator during one second.
+2. **Description:** Change `StoreApp` to make it a StatefulWidget, create a StatelessWidget named `RefreshPrductButton`, that is a button with an icon.
+Upon clicking the button, the icon should be replaced with a circular progress indicator during one second, this loading state should be handled inside the `StoreApp`.

 3. **Hints:**
    - Use the `State` class along with `StatefulWidget`.